alexdrenea/HoloLensIPD/README.md

 #How to use the app
-1. Register for Face API.
-Enter the key in the app (it will be saved so no need to re-enter)
+1. Register for Face API (https://www.microsoft.com/cognitive-services/en-us/sign-up).
+2. Enter the key in the app (it will be saved so no need to re-enter)
-2. Print an image of a face that will become the control image (yours, or some generic face - http://scottwesterfeld.com/blog/2005/10/pretties-week-begins/)
+3. Print an image of a face that will become the control image (yours, or some generic face - http://scottwesterfeld.com/blog/2005/10/pretties-week-begins/)
-3. Measure the distance between eyes in the printed image. be as exact as possible - enter the value in the app (unit of measure is not relevant, but keep in mind that the result will be in the same unit of measure.
+3. Measure the distance between eyes in the printed image.
+Be as exact as possible.
+4. Enter the value in the app (unit of measure is not relevant, but keep in mind that the result will be in the same unit of measure.
 HoloLens accepts distance in millimeters only)
-4. Use the app to **capture image** of the user, while holding the printed image, in the same plane as their eyes.
+5. Use the app to **capture image** of the user, while holding the printed image, in the same plane as their eyes.
 5. Once the image is displayed, use the **process image** button to get the app to process the image and get you the results.

 *Note: In its current state the HoloLens IPD app will automatically pick the control image based on the smallest distance between eyes, so ensure that the printed control image smaller in size than a regular face.